L-1 Nonimmigrant Visas

 In addition, at the completion of the L-1 or L-1B temporary residency period, the employee must be employed and live outside the U.S. for at least one year before another L-1 visa will be considered.

 If your company is seeking to transfer an executive from overseas to your Bay Area operations, contact The Law Offices of Derek Lim in Fremont, California.
 Attorney Lim has extensive experience providing efficient and effective immigration services.
+Additionally, you can depend on our immigration lawyers serving at our Fremont and San Francisco offices to be your best advocate throughout the whole process.
+We will conduct a holistic review by examining your business objectives, financial status, and personal circumstances to offer the best path possible to achieve your business goals and case approval.
 With Mr. Lim’s fluent knowledge of Cantonese and Mandarin Chinese, as well as Thai and Laotian, he has become a recognized leader serving the Asian business community.